30 Day Chart Challenge 2022

 May 7, 2022

 The #30DayChartChallenge is a data visualisation challenge organised by Cédric Scherer and Dominic Royé.
 Participants make one chart each day of the challenge, inspired by the daily prompt.
 The prompts are also split across 5 different categories.
 Check out the challenge at twitter.com/30DayChartChall.
-All of my contributions can be seen on my portfolio page.
+All of my contributions can be seen on GitHub.

 Why did I create 30 charts?